dhense177/Modeling_Lung_Cancer_Risk/README.md

 ![](Visuals/warren_county.png)

+### Figure 7: Yearly Point Estimates and 95% Confidence Intervals from Multilevel Models in Warren County Kentucky

 Kentucky counties have the highest lung cancer incidence out of all states in my data.
 The statewide average is ~100 per 100,000.
 Even though Warren County seems to show significantly lower mean incidence ~80-85, the dark green line is shifted upwards towards the Kentucky group mean.
 The dark blue line, however, fits the local data very well and seems less influenced by the overall mean for all counties (~70 per 100,000).

 Looking at plots of a few other counties:

 ![](Visuals/hier_counties15.png)

+### Figure 8: Yearly Point Estimates and 95% Confidence Intervals from Multilevel Models in Four Counties

 It is easy to see that the county-level model produces point estimates and 95% confidence intervals that fit the data much better than the state-grouped model.